Belize–Mexico relations

-Belize and Mexico are neighbouring nations.
-They established official diplomatic relations in 1981 after Belize obtained its independence.
+Belize and Mexico are neighbouring nations that established official diplomatic relations in 1981 after Belize obtained its independence.
 However, diplomatic relations between Mexico and British administered British Honduras existed as early as 1893.
 Relations between both nations are based on proximity, trade and cultural connections between the Maya peoples of Belize and southern Mexico.

-Both nations are members of the Association of Caribbean States, Community of Latin American and Caribbean States, Organization of American States and the United Nations.
+Both nations are members of the Association of Caribbean States, the Community of Latin American and Caribbean States, the Organization of American States, and the United Nations.